 Cover the pan with a lid or a clean tea towel and leave to steep for between 12 and 24 hours.

-Drain through muslin or a nut milk bag into a clean jug, then pour into sterilised bottles.
+Drain through muslin or a nut milk bag into a clean jug.

-Label your bottles and keep them in the fridge.
-If every stage of the brewing process was kept scrupulously clean, your elderflower cordial should last for up to 12 months in a fridge.
-Check periodically and throw any away that shows signs of mould.
+If every stage of the brewing process was kept scrupulously clean, your elderflower cordial should last for up to three months in a fridge.

 To use, pour 1- 2 cm of cordial in a glass and top up with water.
-Add more or less to find your perfect blend.

 Jo says